Differentiable function: Differentiability in complex analysis

-Any function that is complex-differentiable in a neighborhood of a point is called holomorphic at that point.
-Such a function is necessarily infinitely differentiable, and in fact analytic.
+A function that is complex-differentiable in a neighborhood of a point is called holomorphic at that point.
+Such a function is necessarily analytic at that point.
+Conversely, any function that is analytic at a point is also holomorphic at that point.

 Differentiable functions on manifolds

 If M is a differentiable manifold, a real or complex-valued function f on M is said to be differentiable at a point p if it is differentiable with respect to some (or any) coordinate chart defined around p.
 If M and N are differentiable manifolds, a function f: M → N is said to be differentiable at a point p if it is differentiable with respect to some (or any) coordinate charts defined around p and f(p).